Zheng Qinwen: 2023: US Open quarterfinal, WTA 500 title, top 20

-2024: Olympic champion, Australian Open & WTA Finals runner-up
+2024: Australian Open final, Olympic champion, top 5

-Zheng made her debut at the United Cup as China's No. 1 player, part of the team's debut at the tournament, and recorded her first win to clinch the tie with Czechia.
-Team China qualified for the quarterfinals but was defeated by eventual finalist, team Poland.
-At the Australian Open, Zheng reached her first major final defeating Ashlyn Krueger, Katie Boulter, compatriot Wang Yafan, and Océane Dodin on her way to the quarterfinals.
-In the last eight, she defeated Anna Kalinskaya, before beating qualifier Dayana Yastremska in the semifinals.
-She lost the final to second seed Aryna Sabalenka.
-As a result, she reached the top 10 in the singles rankings, the second Chinese player to do so after Li Na.
+Zheng made her debut at the United Cup as China's No. 1 player.
+She defeated Markéta Vondroušová and Olga Danilović before losing to Iga Świątek in straight sets.
+At the Australian Open, Zheng eliminated Ashlyn Krueger, Katie Boulter, compatriot Wang Yafan, and Océane Dodin to reach her second consecutive major quarterfinal.
+She defeated Anna Kalinskaya to reach her first major semifinal, and beat qualifier Dayana Yastremska to reach her first major final.
+She lost in the final to world No. 2, Aryna Sabalenka, in straight sets.
+As a result, Zheng made her top 10 debut following the tournament, at No. 7.
+She became the second Chinese player to be ranked inside the top 10 following Li Na.

-Zheng defended her title at Palermo in July, defeating second seed Karolína Muchová in three sets in the final, having registered wins over Sara Errani, Petra Martić, seventh seed Jaqueline Cristian and fourth seed Diane Parry in earlier rounds, all without dropping a set.
+At the Qatar Ladies Open, Zheng defeated Magda Linette before losing to Leylah Fernandez.
+At the Dubai Championships, Zheng beat qualifier Nao Hibino and Anastasia Potapova to reach the quarterfinals, where she lost to world No. 1, Iga Świątek, in straight sets.

+At the Italian Open, Zheng defeated Shelby Rogers, No. 29 Linda Nosková, and Naomi Osaka to reach the quarterfinals, where she lost to No. 3 Coco Gauff in straight sets.
+At the French Open, she defeated wildcard entrant Alizé Cornet and Tamara Korpatsch before losing to Elina Avanesyan.

+At Wimbledon, Zheng lost in the first round to qualifier Lulu Sun.

 At the 2024 Summer Olympics, Zheng won the gold medal in women's singles.

-At the Paris Olympics, Zheng defeated Sara Errani, Arantxa Rus, Emma Navarro, Angelique Kerber and top seed Iga Świątek en route to the gold medal match.
-Zheng defeated Croatia's Donna Vekić in the final to win the gold medal in women's singles, becoming the first Asian player to win Olympic gold in a singles event.
+Zheng defended her title at Palermo in July.
+She defeated Sara Errani, Petra Martić, Jaqueline Cristian, and Diane Parry to reach the final, without dropping a set.
+In the final, she defeated Karolína Muchová in three sets.
+Seeded sixth at the Paris Olympics, Zheng defeated Sara Errani, Arantxa Rus, world No. 15 Emma Navarro, and Angelique Kerber to reach the semifinals.
+In the semifinals, she upset top seed and four-time French Open winner Iga Świątek in straight sets, ending her 25-match winning streak at Roland Garros.
+She defeated world No. 21, Donna Vekić, in the final in straight sets to win the gold medal in women's singles, becoming the first Asian player to win Olympic gold in a singles event.
 This was also China's second-ever Olympic gold in tennis, and the first since the women's doubles in 2004.